January 15, 2022

 Question #6 – Early treatment:

-Did you investigate and have you taken under consideration the ban on effective early treatment in Covid cases, such as the use of Ivermectin, Hydroxychloroquine, Amantadine, and other treatment protocols reported by medical doctors as effective?
+Did you investigate and have you taken under consideration the ban on effective early treatment in Covid cases, such as the use of Ivermectin, Hydroxychloroquine, Amantadine, and other treatment protocols reported by medical doctors as safe and effective?
 What impact did these decisions have on morbidity and mortality statistics?

 Question #7 – Capacity vs. staffing and the number of available hospital beds:

 Writing about the overcrowding and “at capacity” status of Hamilton hospitals, did you actually investigate and verify this information?
 I have been admitted to the Hamilton General and to St. Joe’s Hospitals several times, both before and during the Covid-19 pandemic.
-My observation of the Emergency Departments and some units indicate that there is much less workload, fewer patients, and fewer beds now, even during the so-called flu season, than in 2019, before the pandemic began and was declared.
-Under the pandemic regime, I have not seen any beds in the hallways, as it was always the case earlier.
+My observation of the Emergency Departments and some othyer units indicate that there is much less workload, fewer patients, and fewer beds now, even during the so-called flu season, than in 2019, before the pandemic began.
+Under the pandemic regime, I have not seen any beds in the hallways, as it had always been the case earlier.
 Also, writing about staffing crisis, did you include staff shortages caused by adverse effects of the vaccines as well as suspensions and dismissals of staff members who refused the illegal vaccination mandates as a condition of employment?
 Pictures promoted and published during the Covid fear campaign are also a cause for concern.
 For example:

 - Here is the picture published with your article.
 It was taken to illustrate Friday’s “soaring” cases.
 It shows busy traffic of ambulances at the entrance to the General Hospital’s Emergency Department.